-Generally, a listed company may not enter into a specific agreement on incentive-based remuneration with a member of its management until the board of directors has laid down general guidelines for incentive-based remuneration for the company's management, which guidelines must have been considered and approved by the company's general meeting and be adopted in the company's articles of association.
+Generally, a listed company may not enter into a specific agreement on incentive-based remuneration with a member of its management until the board of directors has laid down general guidelines for incentive-based remuneration for the company's management, the guidelines for which must have been considered and approved by the company's general meeting and be adopted in the company's articles of association.

-20 Restructuring, bankruptcy or receivership
+Restructuring, bankruptcy or receivership

-What are the special considerations for business combinations or acquisitions involving a target company that is in bankruptcy or receivership or engaged in a similar restructuring?
+20 What are the special considerations for business combinations or acquisitions involving a target company that is in bankruptcy or receivership or engaged in a similar restructuring?